ciwen3/Hatch/README.md

 Chrome and chromedriver are required

-You can download chromedriver here: http://chromedriver.chromium.org/downloads for this fork, create a folder in your C drive called 'webdrivers' and place the executable file inside.
-If you want to use a different directory, simply change the CHROME_DVR_DIR variable inside the python file.
+You can download chromedriver here: http://chromedriver.chromium.org/downloads for this fork, simply change the CHROME_DVR_DIR variable inside the python file to where you stored it.

 <br>
 ## How to use (text)